jkusuda/meeteor/README.md

 ### 3. Configure Environment Variables

-Create a `.env` file in the root directory and add your Supabase credentials:
+Create a `.env` file in the root directory and add Supabase credentials:

 ```env
 SUPABASE_URL=your_supabase_project_url
 SUPABASE_ANON_KEY=your_supabase_anon_key
 ```

-*(You can find these in your Supabase project settings under API).*

 ### 4. Run the App (Web Development)